yosuke/OpenHRI-document/source/workingwithgrammar.rst

 ----

 lexicon
   Indicates URI of W3C-PLS lexicon (see next section).
-Required for every grammar.
+Optional.

 rule
   Indicates set of grammar distinguished by an ID.
 This will be